greymd/tmux-xpanes/README.md

 ```

 Oh, you are not familiar with key bindings of tmux?
 Don't worry.
-Type `exit` and "Enter" key to close the panes.
+Just type `exit` and "Enter" key to close the panes.

 ```
 $ exit                         │$ exit